apple/cups/INSTALL.md

     LDFLAGS="-L/some/directory" \
     ./configure ...

-The "--enable-debug" option compiles CUPS with debugging information enabled.
+The `--enable-debug` option compiles CUPS with debugging information enabled.
-Additional debug logging support can be enabled using the "--enable-debug-printfs" option - these debug messages are enabled using the CUPS_DEBUG_LOG environment variable at run-time.
+Additional debug logging support can be enabled using the `--enable-debug-printfs` option - these debug messages are enabled using the `CUPS_DEBUG_xxx` environment variables at run-time.

 CUPS also includes an extensive set of unit tests that can be used to find and diagnose a variety of common problems - use the "--enable-unit-tests" configure option to run them at build time.

-On macOS, use the "--with-archflags" option to build with the correct set of
+On macOS, use the `--with-archflags` option to build with the correct set of
 architectures:

     ./configure --with-archflags="-arch i386 -arch x86_64" ...

-> Note: Current versions of macOS DO NOT allow installation to /usr with the
-> default system integrity settings.
-In addition, we do not recommend replacing
-> the CUPS supplied with macOS because not all versions of CUPS are compatible
-> with every macOS release, and because software updates will replace parts
-> of your local installation potentially rendering your system unusable.

 Once you have configured things, just type: